Heart diseases are a global illness that particularly affects Latin America

 Precisely, on September 20, the Latin American Cholesterol Summit that brought together members of international medical associations proposed a large-scale awareness campaign in our continent.
 This initiative aims to eliminate the barriers that prevent effective public health policies in terms of cardiovascular diseases.

-This call to the governments is urgent if we take into account that 80% of heart-related diseases can be prevented and that 40% of the population of the continent has high cholesterol, according to Jean Luc Eiséle, President of the World Heart Federation.
+This call to the governments is urgent if we take IGNORE INTO account that 80% of heart-related diseases can be prevented and that 40% of the population of the continent has high cholesterol, according to Jean Luc Eiséle, President of the World Heart Federation.
 For his part, Raul Santos, president of the International Association of Arteriosclerosis, said that one in three people in Latin America will die due to cardiovascular diseases.

 Dr. Moreno reiterates that “although these diseases cause so many deaths, they can also be prevented.
 Most of them are not inherited.
 They have to do, mainly, with the lifestyle.
 What most tends to predispose this type of diseases are overweight and obesity, physical inactivity and sedentary lifestyle, the consumption of cigarettes and alcohol, regardless of age or gender.
 If a person is sedentary and obese, if they smoke, if they have poor eating habits, consume enough carbohydrate and calorie foods such as flour, bakery, and consume very few vegetables, fruits and whole grains, all this increases the risk of cardiovascular diseases, it does not matter if you are a young person or older, woman or man ".